ptrxwsmitt/pixelmed-dicom-toolkit/README.md

 ## Disclaimer

-The current state of this code is currently not recommended for production use.
+The current state of this code is not recommended for production use.

 ## Status